PopovicMilica/MonteCarlo_simulation_average_treatment_effect/README.md

 ```sh
 cd path/to/files
 ```
-Install all the libraries needed to run the code:
+Finally, install all the libraries needed to run the code:
 ```sh
 pip install -r requirements.txt
 ```